hikeventures/hikeventures.github.io/_posts/articles/products/2017-04-26-LifeStraw.markdown

 layout: post
 ---

-Here is our video where we interviewed LifeStraw at the ISPO and got some hands on experiene with the product.
+Here is our video where we were interviewing LifeStraw at the ISPO and where we were also able to test the LifeStraw water filter.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/f58qpBLo_U4"></iframe>